For Active Tots

 If your child is too young and squirmy to make it through a traditional museum setting, these playful places are the perfect solution.

-Imagine That in Florham Park houses 20 unique interactive areas that encourage boundless play and imagination, including a three-level playscape, craft room and music room.
-Top Tip: Advance reservations are required for weekend visits.
-Purchase them on the museum's website here.
+Imagine That in Florham Park houses 20 unique interactive areas that encourage boundless play and imagination, including a three-level playscape, arts & crafts area and music room.
+Top Tip: You can purchase admission tickets to the museum here.

 Kids 6 and under will have a whale of a time in the under-the-sea-themed interactive area housed in The Wonder Wing at Monmouth Museum in Lincroft.
 Insider Insight: Before diving into the fun, make sure to reserve your tickets here.